stonehippo/bullshit-framework/README.md

 Q: Where does Bullshit work?

 A: Where _doesn't_ Bullshit work. amiright?
 Bullshit can run on your own hardware or devices.
 The cloud is the perfect place for Bullshit.
-You'll find Bullshit in pretty much whatever provider you choose, includin AWS, Heroku, Azure and just about other one you can name.
+You'll find Bullshit in pretty much whatever provider you choose, including AWS, Heroku, Azure and just about other one you can name.

 Deploying Bullshit
 ------------------